 Being the observer in this situation, there is a lot I noticed about these experiences.

-Each one built on them differently.
-They all come in phases, and each has its own good and not so good.
+Each one is built differently, for starters.
+They all come in phases, and each has its good and not so good.

 Did you know the so many options they have?